cube3power/atsd/rule-engine/web-notifications.md

 ## Notification Types

-The rule engine supports various types of web notification types some of which encapsulate the integration details of the remote web services while [others](notifications/custom.md) provide maximum flexibility.
+The rule engine supports various types of web notifications, some of which encapsulate the integration details of the remote web services while [others](notifications/custom.md) provide maximum flexibility.

 ### Collaboration Services